vinnietran/project2/README.md

     -links in html fit to jquery
     - added routes for external js for most files
 }

-cleaned up expired js code in many files
+ gvet route for jobs and users in API ROUTES cleaned up expired js code in many files